sagemath/sagewiki_to_gh-2022-10-10/interact/geometry.md

 == Intersecting tetrahedral reflections ==
 by Marshall Hampton.
 Inspired by a question from Hans Schepker of Glass Geometry.
 {{{
+#Pairs of tetrahedra, one the reflection of the other in the internal face, are joined by union operations:
 p1 = Polyhedron(vertices = [[1,1,1],[1,1,0],[0,1,1],[1,0,1]])
 p2 = Polyhedron(vertices = [[1/3,1/3,1/3],[1,1,0],[0,1,1],[1,0,1]])
 p12 = p1.union(p2)